ADGEfficiency/adgefficiency.github.io/_posts/2019-04-25-machine-learning-in-energy.md

 The ability to see and understand language not only drives performance, it also allows machine learning to generalize.
 Vision and language understanding are low level skills used in essentially every domain of human life.
 Mastering these low level skills means that machines can be useful in a range of industries.
 Energy is no different.

-# What's driving the performance of modern machine learning?
+# What's Driving the Performance of Modern Machine Learning?

 The performance of modern deep learning is driven by the interaction of two processes - the increased availability of data and the ability to train large models with lots of data.

 The rise of the internet and devices that generate raw data (sensors, images and text) has lead to the curation of massive datasets.
 These massive datasets are the food of deep neural networks - without the data, the models can't learn.

 The ability to train large models rests upon the ability to access specialized hardware in the cloud.
-In the 2000's researchers repurposed hardware designed for video games (graphics processing units, or GPUs) to train neural networks.
+In the 2000s researchers repurposed hardware designed for video games (graphics processing units, or GPUs) to train neural networks.
 This led to dramatic speedup in training times, which is important - all our understanding of machine learning is empirical (learned through experiment).

 The second hardware trend is cloud computing.
 The cloud gives access to computation on a fully variable cost basis.
 Platforms such as Amazon Web Services allow on-demand access to a large amount of GPU-enabled computing power with cheap data storage alongside it.
 This access to computing power works both vertically within large technology companies and for smaller companies.
 It enables the balance sheet benefit of shifting a capital expense (building data centres) into an operating expense.

 A final trend driving modern machine learning is access to algorithms and tools.
-Almost all the relevant literature for machine learning is available for free on sites like arXiv.
+Almost all the relevant literature for machine learning is available without pay-wall on sites like arXiv.
 It's also possible to access high quality implementations of machine learning tools on GitHub.
 This tendency for openness stands in stark contrast with the paywalls and licensed software of the energy industry.

 # Challenges